Killeedy: Sports

 The sports played competitively in Killeedy are hurling, camogie, Gaelic football and soccer.
 The local GAA club is Killeedy GAA.
 The club is heavily concentrated on the game of hurling and camogie with a little Gaelic football also being played.
 They play in blue and white and their ground is called Páirc Íde Naofa and is located in Raheenagh village.
 The club has successfully hosted the Munster, Leinster and All-Ireland Junior B Club Hurling Series since 2005.

 The Killeedy club has won numerous west and county championships over the years but the pinnacle of their success came in 1980 when they won the County Senior Hurling Championship beating Patrickswell in the final.
 The following year, Killeedy man Paudie Fitzmaurice (one of the Killeedy Fitzmaurice brothers, along with his brother Willie Fitzmaurice) captained GAA to win the Munster Senior Hurling Championship.
 Another Killeedy man, Donie Flynn, was joint manager of the Limerick senior hurlers from 1988 to 1991.
 Killeedy currently compete at the Junior A grade in Limerick.

 Saint Ita's AFC are the local soccer club in Killeedy and were founded in 1990, Their pitch is located in Ashford village and they play in blue and white.
-The junior team competes in the Limerick Desmond League division one.
+The junior team competes in the Limerick Desmond League Premier Division.
 St. Ita's joined at underage level for two seasons with neighboring club Feenagh AFC and went under the moniker of Bluebell United.
 St. Ita's greatest achievement thus far was their All-Ireland Women's Junior Cup victory in 2006 making them the first Limerick Desmond League side to achieve this.
 In that same year, their women's team also won the Division 1 title in a playoff against Ballingarry A.F.C. and competed in the first ever Women's Desmond Cup final in which they lost out on penalties to Ballingarry.
 Their Junior team have had good success also with one of their finest achievements being them reaching the Quarter Final of the Munster Junior Cup in the 2005/06 season where they were beaten by Clonmel Town who would go on to win the competition.
 As well as this they have won back to back Richard Hogan cups, the Division 2 and Division 3 league titles and the Division 2 league cup.
+The Junior team made history in the 23/24 season of the Desmond league, when the won promotion to the premier division as runners up of Division 1 for first time in the clubs history.